 '''

-show route table rpki4 show route table rpki6
+show route table rpki6

 '''

 and to find out the status of the connection to validator1:

 '''

 show protocols validator1

 '''

 The final step in BIRD is to implement Route Origin Validation.
 This needs a policy statement, to be applied as outbound policy on all BGP sessions (internal and external).
 We build those up using BIRD functions, like below (as used on route-server implementations of BIRD).